-Fire at Indonesian oil depot kills 14; thousands evacuated
+Fire at Indonesian oil depot kills 17; thousands evacuated

 “The fire caused several explosions and quickly spread to residential houses,” Gunawan said.

-Army Chief of Staff Gen. Dudung Abdurachman, who visited the site, said at least 14 people were dead and 42 had been hospitalized, some with severe burns.
+He said at least 17 people were dead, including two children, and 50 had been hospitalized, some with severe burns.

+Indonesia’s minister of State-Owned Enterprises, Erick Thohir, expressed his condolences to the victims and their families and ordered Pertamina to thoroughly investigate the fire and focus on quickly assisting the community.

+“There must be an operational evaluation in the future.
+I’ll continue to monitor this case,” Thohir said in a video statement.